Office

 Office notes

-- Why AI/LLM inference is slow in production
+- Why enterprise LLM inference is slow

 - How a phone terminal survives reconnects